datapackage-examples/simple-graph-spec/README.md

   }
 ```

-We use `Date` field to display data over time, by setting `group` attribute to the field name
+We use `Date` field to display data over time, by setting `group` attribute to the field name:

 ```
   ...